ksamuk/pixy/docs/index.rst

 What is pixy?
 ------------
-pixy is a command line tool for calculating the population genetic summary statistics **pi** (average per site heterozygosity) and **dxy** (average number of nucleotide differences between populations per site) from a VCF file.
+pixy is a command-line tool for painlessly computing unbiased estimators of population genetic summary statistics that measure genetic variation within (π, θW, Tajima’s D) and between (dxy, FST) populations from a VCF.

-Many tools for computing pi and dxy from VCFs produce biased estimates in the presence of missing data.
+Many tools for computing summary statistics using VCFs produce biased estimates in the presence of missing data.
 This is because these methods often make the simplifying assumption that if a genotype is missing, it is homozygous reference (0/0) by state.
 See pixy's paper (https://doi.org/10.1111/1755-0998.13326) for more details.

 .. toctree::
    :caption: Documentation